TheGeekOnSkates/breakaway-basic/new/notes.md

 * NEXT (can't have FOR without it) :)
 * Variables with parens being arrays
 * Sound (technically possible with SYS "play somesound.wav" but a built-in API would be nice).

-# Known issues

-* For some reason, when you run LIST, the LIST command ends up at line...6400?
-There are only 6399 lines, so I don't get that at all.

 ## How to add new instructions